Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

-You could add comments of your own to the comments section to engage customers without making it as public as a social media discussion, and it let you add links to internal sites to answer someone’s question without having to put the internal crosslinks on the site of the website.
+You could comment on the page to engage customers without making it as public as a social media discussion, and it let you add links to internal sites to answer someone’s question without having to put the internal crosslinks on the site of the website.
 Commenters learn from each other and may network with each other, the beginning of customers becoming followers of the brand.

 You could try to improve the conversational SEO of a comments section by asking visitors for their questions.
 And you’d gain valuable leads on useful new content for voice SEO by recording the questions of readers and answering them on whole new pages.
 When people answer each other’s questions, the site can even learn a thing or two from the user community that could be incorporated in future official content.